fmsabatini/ReproducibleWorkflow/slides.md

 git checkout Alternative
 ```

-* All the new commits be done in the new branch, won't affect the master branch.
+* All the commits done in the new branch, won't affect the master branch.
 </v-click>
 </div>